Sometimes Events become significant after they've happened several times.

 WHERE approved = TRUE

-GROUP BY trade_id;
+GROUP BY trade_id

-Query that stream in one terminal:
+Query that table in one terminal:

-SELECT *
+SELECT * FROM approved_trades;

 Insert some data in another terminal: